tgeorge1001/Eri-James-George/README.md

 ### Project summary

 Hackflix is an app that helps you decide what to watch on Netflix.
-You provide the Hackflix with your preferences and it filters the 4000+ movies and TV shows to match those preferences as best as possible.
+You provide Hackflix with your preferences and it filters the 4000+ movies and TV shows to match those preferences as best as possible.
 Kiss Netflix-related-decision-paralysis goodbye, because Hackflix is here to cut down the insurmountable amount of content Netflix has to offer into a manageable selection based on what you actually want to watch.

 Include the link to your Devpost project page here: [Devpost](https://...)